bomeara/minecraftservers/README.md

 ## Update Aug 2019

 Using bare metal servers turns out to have less lag.
 For those, I'm using this repo to store the save files as well.
+For those, ./script.sh to start